Matthewkarani/Angani_Sales_Business_Analytics/README.md

-Toys Sales Analysis Using Power BI
+## Toys Sales Analysis Using Power BI

-Project Overview
+#Project Overview

-This project provides a detailed analysis of sales data for a toy business, aiming to deliver actionable insights to improve business performance and aid in strategic decision-making.
-Using Power BI, we created an intuitive dashboard to visualize key sales metrics, customer data, and product performance trends.
+This project aims to apply data analytics techniques to a real-world business challenge.
+The objective is to analyze sales data from a toy business and build an intuitive dashboard that provides actionable insights for improving sales performance and supporting strategic decision-making.

-Business Problem
+# Business Problem

-The toy business needs a data-driven approach to understand its sales performance and make informed decisions.
-The analysis covers:
+A toy company, operating across various product categories, seeks to:

-Identifying trends in overall business performance.
+a) Identifying trends in overall business performance.
-Highlighting best and worst-selling products.
+b) Highlighting best and worst-selling products.
-Understanding customer profiles and preferences.
+c) Understanding customer profiles and preferences.
-Detecting seasonal or trend-based patterns in sales.
+d) Detecting seasonal or trend-based patterns in sales.

-Objectives
+# Objectives
 Design a Power BI dashboard that provides interactive, high-impact visuals of key performance indicators (KPIs).
 Deliver insights on sales trends, customer segmentation, and product performance.
 Enable the business to make data-driven decisions that enhance profitability and growth.